 The approach I used to do this was to first find an article that was on page one of Google, but it was not at the top, and it did not get a lot of traffic for that reason.
 I used Google Search Console to identify this.

-I knew the article had potential, because it was already on page 1 and auite a lot of people are searching for the term, so I decided to take a look at it.
-It was an article I had written around 8 months earlier, and after reading it again I could see that there was a lot of room for improvements.
+I knew the article had potential because it was already on page 1 and quite a lot of people are searching for the term, so I decided to take a look at it.
+It was an article I had written around 8 months earlier, and after reading it again I could see that there was a lot of room for improvement.

 So if you find the right articles, it can definitely be worth spending a bit of time updating them.
 In some cases it will also be a better use of time than creating new content – especially if you have a lot of content, you have not looked at for a while.

 Of course, you will not necessarily get the big an increase every time.
 But overall, you should see great results if you regularly update content.

 It can have many benefits to keep your website content updated, and if you find the right articles, it can really boost your traffic.

 Be aware that this does not mean you should update your articles every week.
 You should still prioritize to develop your website and write new quality content.